karray/karray.github.io/_posts/2023-04-01-speech-recognition-and-diarisation.md

 ## Conclusion

-To sum up, this tutorial provides a comprehensive guide to building a speech recognition and speaker diarisation pipeline utilizing three different models.
+To sum up, this tutorial provides a comprehensive guide to building a speech recognition and speaker diarization pipeline utilizing three different models.

 With the recent release of the [Whisper API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) developers can now easily integrate the model into their apps.